cysouw/diathesis/text/c11_infinitive.md

 ### [ ND | AN ] *lassen + Infinitiv* Dative reflexive inversive (*Permissivinversiv*) {#sec:infinitive-lassen-dative-reflexive-inversive}

-Most verbs with a dative (but no accusative) do not allow for a reflexive *lassen + Infinitive* construction (see [@sec:infinitive-lassen-dative-reflexive]).
+Most verbs with a dative (but no accusative) do not allow for a reflexive *lassen + Infinitiv* construction (see [@sec:infinitive-lassen-dative-reflexive]).
 The few that do allow for such a construction, like *schmecken* 'to taste' [@next] show a special diathesis.
 The dative turns into a nominative subject and the erstwhile nominative turns into an accusative.
-The resulting construction has a permissive meaning and is clearly related to the reflexive *lassen + Infinitive* passive diatheses for ditransitive verbs (see [@sec:infinitive-lassen-dative-reflexive-anticausative])
+The resulting construction has a permissive meaning and is clearly related to the reflexive *lassen + Infinitiv* passive diatheses for ditransitive verbs (see [@sec:infinitive-lassen-dative-reflexive-anticausative])

 ::: ex
 a.
 Das Bärenfleisch schmeckt mir.